openvinotoolkit/model_server/docs/python_support/python_support.md

 #### Custom types

 The `datatype` field in the tensor is a `string` and model server will not reject datatype that is not among above KServe types.
 If some custom type is defined in the request and server cannot map it to a format character it will translate it to `B` treating it as a 1-D raw binary buffer.
 For consistency the shape of the underlaying buffer in that case will also differ from the shape defined in the request.
-Let's see it on the example:
+Let's see it on an example:

 1. Model Server receives request with the follwing input:
     * datatype: "my_string"